-New Narrative: BATC intends to both improve and expand the use of technology in CTE through the use of technology-delivered instruction designed to provide access to our programs of study at the convenience of the student.
+BATC continue to improve and expand the use of technology in CTE through the use of technology-delivered instruction designed to provide access to our programs of study at the convenience of the student.
 In addition, high-tech occupations that are in high demand have been identified and will be improved through the use of technology by making sure our CTE equipment is state-of-the-art.
 BATC will also improve the use of technology by assisting instructors with continuing professional education in their profession and with opportunities to advance in their educational credential.